-It is long story of love that spans over 30 years.
+It is a long story of love that spans over 30 years.
 It is my story.
 A passionate story about live music, Hard Rock and Heavy Metal music.

 We spent countless weekends in his bedroom playing his big brothers music collections.
 He would religiously brush those black pancakes before gently releasing the needle.
 I have never stopped being amazed by the power of electricity going through a guitar to make such a melodic racket.
 And yet, his parents never complained about the noise.